 How do you help Vineyard Vines–one of the nation’s fastest growing apparel brands–create a corporate headquarters to reflect a Cape Cod-styled lifestyle?

-Pavarini Construction, working with CPG Architects and owner’s rep Jones Lang LaSalle, transformed 91,040sf of an existing four-story building situated on the Sound in South Stamford, CT, into what Bloomberg News describes as “the preppiest office in America.”
+Pavarini North East, working with CPG Architects and owner’s rep Jones Lang LaSalle, transformed 91,040sf of an existing four-story building situated on the Sound in South Stamford, CT, into what Bloomberg News describes as “the preppiest office in America.”

 The team constructed a custom-made Jarrett Bay boat hull as a reception desk, evoking those at the company’s more than 50 brick-and-mortar storefronts coast-to-coast, alongside a mural of the company’s logo—the outsized smiling pink whale.